teenie-quaggard/yogaForPosers/README.md

     to store them as strings.
 - The refactor tool in IntelliJ is indispensable!
 - The difference between private and public methods
+- How to set up and destroy a database between tests
+- That I should try to never return null in the case of databases
+- Understanding the flow of db set up - connection, table creation, db functionality, db disconnection

  ## Things I struggled with
 - Implementing a design that stays within the scope of the stories, but is